 List of Elements Element Function 7 8 9 4 5 6 1 2 3 0 DEL Numeric keys for direct input of the frequency or channel number Note The input of invalid or not licensed frequency values will not be accepted.
 DEL This button deletes all digits in the input field.
-The arrow buttons "up" and "down" allow the input of the frequency/channel, using a sophisticated input scheme.
-In the dialog variant selecting Cospas-Sarsat frequency groups, the "up" and "down" arrow buttons are used to select the desired frequency group.
-These buttons are used to navigate from one digit to another inside the input field for new frequency/channel.
-OK If the input of the frequency/channel is complete and valid, pressing this button saves the new value as "standby" frequency/channel.
-If the input is not correct, the system informs about it with following warnings: Ch.
-Spacing This indication appears for marine band frequencies, when the entered frequency is not in the typical grid (step width) but is still valid.
-This indication appears when the entered frequency is out of the reception range of the direction finder.
-This indication appears when the entered frequency is: not in the allowed grid (step width) of the corresponding band currently locked (s.
+The arrow buttons "up" and "down" allow the input of the frequency/channel, using a sophisticated input scheme. "down" arrow buttons are used to select the desired frequency group.
+These buttons are used to navigate from one digit to another inside the input field for new frequency/channel. ЮK If the input of the frequency/channel is complete and valid, pressing this button saves the new value as "standby" frequency/channel.
+If the input is not correct, the system informs about it with following warnings: • A Ch.
+Spacing This indication appears for marine band frequencies, when the entered frequency is not in the typical grid (step width) but is still valid. • out of range This indication appears when the entered frequency is out of the reception range of the direction finder. • not in the allowed grid (step width) of the corresponding band • currently locked (s.
 7.4.1.8) Not licensed!
-This indication appears when the entered frequency belongs to the optional extended range that is not licensed in the given direction finder system (s.
+[MHz] This indication appears when the entered frequency belongs to the optional extended range that is not licensed in the given direction finder system (s.
 Table 1).

 In the drop-down menu for Selecting Cospas-Sarsat Frequency Groups, pressing this button selects the currently marked frequency group.
 ESC Pressing this button closes the dialog without adopting values.
 HOME Pressing this button closes the dialog without adopting the values and opens the "Bearing" page.
 "Frequency" This hotkey opens the dialog variant for frequency input (s.
-Input of Frequencies , page 28).
+Input of Frequencies, page 28).
 "Channel" This hotkey opens the dialog variant for channel input (s.
-Input of Channels , page 31).
+Input of Channels, page 31).
 "Ship" This hotkey appears only for duplex channels (s.
 Figure 16) in the dialog for channel input.
 It allows selecting the "Ship" frequency for a duplex channel.
 "Coast" This hotkey appears only for duplex channels (s.
 Figure 16) in the dialog for channel input.
 It allows selecting the "Coast" frequency for a duplex channel.
 "CP/SS" This hotkey opens the dialog variant for selecting Cospas-Sarsat frequency group (s.
 Selecting Cospas-Sarsat Frequency Groups , page 33).